 2. Does my PLM system have standard, “out of the box” fields to support all the data I want to migrate?

 For this data mapping exercise, you will need to be familiar with the data model of your PLM system.
 For the fields identified in #1, identify the standard PLM fields they should populate.
 Some common examples of standard fields are:

 3. If I don’t have standard fields, what additional “custom” fields do I need to set up in my PLM?

-When you finish mapping your standard data field set, you will have some existing data fields that don’t currently have a good “home” in your PLM system.
+When you finish mapping your standard data set, you will have some existing data fields that don’t currently have a good “home” in your PLM system.
 For these, your PLM system should allow you to create custom fields.
 Document the additional fields you need, along with its other features, such as field type (text, number, list, etc.), default value, and field requirements (does it need to be populated?).

 4. How should I categorize and define item data in PLM?

 Your PLM system should have a feature to set Item and File “categories” for data.
 Examples are Resistor, Fastener, Fabricated Metal, Subassembly, Finished Good, etc. Categories in PLM allow you to search for specific types of data, control which custom fields appear, drive auto Item numbering, and may also be used by computer-aided design (CAD) and enterprise resource planning (ERP) integrations.

 You may already have an inferred category scheme in your existing data by how you assigned Item Numbers.
 It may be documented in a company procedure.
 Regardless, this is the time to formally document the scheme you want in PLM and configure it there.
 You will need to have the category “assigned” to each Item and File in your existing data before it can be imported to Arena PLM.
 This may be done by adding an additional column in your data spreadsheets, for example, and populate it as appropriate.